mirkobrombin/foundation-lang/examples/language-tour/README.md

 checked text inspection, portable path joining, JSON parsing, UTC time formatting, and typed package-defined attributes with metadata-safe aggregate values.

+The complete accepted 1.0 syntax and its implementation table live in `../../docs/language.md`.
+The 24-chapter newcomer tour remains in `../../docs/foundation-syntax-newcomer-review.md`; it includes accepted target forms that stage 0 does not compile yet.

 Build the compiler, then run the tour:

 ```sh